St.Francis of Assisi Parish

 The Word of Life intercessions for the month

-Diocese of Worcester Word of life October., Catholic Considerations for Our Earthly Passing
+Diocese of Worcester Word of life December., Catholic Considerations for Our Earthly Passing

 End of Life Handout, Bridges of Mercy